Vamshi-Gollapelly/LostFoundApp/README.md

 - `ShowAllItemsActivity.java` loads items from the database and applies category filtering
 - `ItemAdapter.java` binds each item to a card view in the RecyclerView

-## AI Declaration

-Claude (Anthropic) was used to help scaffold parts of the code and assist with debugging during development.
-All code was reviewed and understood before being used in the project.